 About The Process:

-Some of my classmates interviewed at only one or two facilities and I think the higher end of the interview spectrum was someone who interviewed at six hospitals.
+As a reference: some of my classmates interviewed at only one or two facilities and at the higher end of the interview spectrum was someone who interviewed at six hospitals.
 There is no right number.

 You Do You!